opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    # If using https + no cacert, should add OS_INSECURE environment parameter.
    export OS_INSECURE=True

+   # Specify the name of a network with external connectivity (floating IPs).
+   # This network is used by test cases to SSH into tenant VMs and perform
+   # operations there
+   export EXTERNAL_NETWORK=external

 The OS_AUTH_URL variable is key to configure correctly, as the other admin services are gleaned from the identity service.
 HTTPS should be configured in the SUT so the